-The donkey and the kings are a famous part of the nativity story.
+The donkey and the kings are famous parts of the nativity story.
 But they're nowhere to be seen in the real Christmas history.

-When children act out the nativity, it doesn't have much in common with the historical Christmas.
+When children act out the nativity, often it actually doesn't have that much in common with the historical Christmas.
 Over time, we've cut huge, crucial bits out.
 We've added nice but completely made-up details.
-We've made it into a tale for children, and forgotten the real events.
-(Did you know that there were no kings or donkey?!)
+We've made it into a tale for children and forgotten the real events.

 We've turned Christmas history into a nativity play.

 I don't want to be a spoilsport.
-Nativity plays are part of the whole Christmas experience, along with desperate last-minute shopping and writing cards to people you didn't make the effort to see last year, and won't make the effort to see next year.
-If my son is ever chosen to be a king (or the back-end of a donkey, like his father before him) I will be on the front row, smiling proudly.
+I've enjoyed watching my own kids play a shepherd, an angel, a sheep, and an alien (yes, really)-though never, sadly, a king.
+Nativity plays are part of the whole Christmas experience, along with desperate last-minute shopping and sending cards to people who you didn't make the effort to see last year and won't make the effort to see next year either.
 It's just that the real Christmas is much more interesting than what we've turned it into.
-It's worth rescuing and re-telling.
+It's worth rescuing and retelling.

 So let's begin.
-At the first Christmas, Mary wasn't waving to her mum in the front row.
+At the first Christmas, Mary wasn't waving to her parents in the front row.
 The angels weren't wearing last year's tinsel stuck onto old white sheets.
 Joseph's dad wasn't annoying a shepherd's grandma by standing up in front of her to record his son's big moment.